Prince William resumes public duties after Kate’s cancer announcement - KESQ

 By Lauren Said-Moorhouse and Max Foster, CNN

-London (CNN) — The Prince of Wales was back in action on Thursday, carrying out his first public engagements since his wife, Catherine, revealed her cancer diagnosis last month.
+London (CNN) — The Prince of Wales was back in action on Thursday, carrying out his first public engagements during which he promised to “take care” of his wife, Catherine, who revealed her cancer diagnosis last month.

-William, 41, visited a surplus food charity in Surrey before he was expected to head to a youth center in west London.
+William, 41, visited a surplus food charity in Surrey before he headed to a youth center in west London.

 The Princess of Wales, who has not carried out any official duties since Christmas Day, announced in a powerful video on March 22 that her diagnosis had been a “huge shock” and she had already started preventative chemotherapy.
 Kate’s cancer was found in tests following an abdominal surgery in January.